 One of the earliest uses of written numbers is to count things.
-This is known to have occurred by the late fourth millennium B.C. in Mesopotamia, present day Iraq [8], although it might have happened even earlier than that.
+This is known to have occurred by the late fourth millennium B.C. in Mesopotamia, present day Iraq [10], although it might have happened even earlier than that.

-In the decimal system that we humans typically use these days, the first several counting numbers are:
+In the decimal system that is typically used these days1, the first several counting numbers are: